privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/getting-started.md

 circuits.
 For more details on which artifacts have undergone a trusted setup, please refer to the [Trusted Setup](/docs/security/trusted-setup) page.

 :::important
-Note the locations of the `.zkey` files as the CLI requires them as command-line flags.
+Note the locations of the `.zkey` files cause you will need it when deploying contracts.
 :::

 #### Download test artifacts

-For quickly testing MACI or trying it on a testnet we suggest using the test artifacts, using the latest dev updates you can do it by running:
+For all but production use cases, we suggest using the test artifacts, with the latest dev updates you can do it by running:

 ```bash
 pnpm download-zkeys:test